spotinst/help/src/docs/ocean/features/roll.md

     *   Configure the size of a roll batch (%).
     *   Configure the Batch size healthy percentage (%)
     *   Add an optional comment.
-    *   Enable or disable Respect Pod Disruption Budget (PDB)
+    *   Turn on or turn off Respect Pod Disruption Budget (PDB)
-    *   Enable or disable Respect Restrict Scale Down (RSD)
+    *   Turn on or turn off Respect Restrict Scale Down (RSD)

     ![ocean-rolls-schedule-roll-step-2](https://github.com/spotinst/help/assets/159915991/8ffd2e53-e421-47c2-b81d-82a0d912e7a7)